SeaQL/sea-orm-tutorial/tutorials-book/src/ch01-02-migration-cli.md

 # Migration (CLI)

+*This and the next sections concern those who are getting a taste of SeaORM by creating a new, toy database schema.
+If you already have an existing database schema, feel free to skip over to [Section 1.4](ch01-04-entity-generation.md).*

 In this section, we define the following simple schema with migrations.

 ![ER diagram of two entities, Bakery and Baker.
 Baker has a foreign key referencing Bakery.](./assets/er_diagram.png)